-Since we learned of the presence of PFOA in the water at our Merrimack, New Hampshire, plant and advised the authorities, we have worked closely with state and local officials to investigate the source or sources of PFOA in the Merrimack area.
+Since we first learned of the presence of PFOA in certain groundwater in Merrimack, New Hampshire we have worked closely with state and local officials to investigate the source or sources of PFOA in the area.

-We voluntarily conducted the initial tests that showed PFOA in the water at our facility and immediately began work with local officials to explore solutions for providing potable water to the residents within the impacted area.
+We voluntarily conducted the initial tests and immediately began work with local officials to explore options for providing potable water to the residents within the area.

 Below are updates to the individual communities and the in-progress programs for each:

 As a member of the community, Saint-Gobain Performance Plastics believed it was important to take a leadership position in bringing potable water to the residents surrounding our plant.
-Even as investigations into the source or sources of PFOA continue, we made this a top priority.
-The wellbeing of our employees and the broader community is always top of mind and we want to remain an important and positive part of this community.
+Even as investigations into the source or sources of PFOA continue, we made this a top priority, as we want to remain an important and positive part of this community.

-Significant progress has been made to bring potable water to impacted communities.
-The multi-step process – from the design studies needed to the engineering plans – that it takes to connect homes to municipal water supplies takes time.
-While this work is underway, we have provided multiple solutions, including bottled water, POET systems and POU systems, which effectively remove PFOA from the water.
+No. While this work to connect homes to municipal water lines is underway, we have provided bottled water and POU systems, which effectively remove PFOA from the water.
 We will continue to keep residents apprised of progress on this page, as we are able to do so.

 Saint-Gobain Performance Plastics’ Merrimack facility produces specialty coated fabrics and films for a range of industrial applications.
 This includes fabric for the roof of the iconic Denver Airport and the retractable roof of the AT&T Stadium in Dallas (Cowboys).
 It also supplies Hazmat protective suits globally; for example, it supplies to the Chicago Fire Department.
 It also donated Hazmat suits to the Merrimack Fire Department in 2009.